EpiSlim/epiGWAS/cran-comments.md

 * win-builder (release)

 ## CRAN
-This is a minor patch to the epiGWAS package.
-I just updated few function names to match the latest release of the SNPknock package dependency.
+This is a second minor patch to the epiGWAS package.
+I added the deletion of a temporary package created by the biglasso package on Mac OS and made the packages in `suggests` loaded conditionally.

 ## R CMD check results
 There were no ERRORs or WARNING or NOTES.